sajan018/Lemon-Daze/README.md

 # 🍋 Lemon-Daze - E-Commerce Web App

 ## 📖 Overview
-**Lemon-Daze** is a full-stack modern e-commerce platform where users can browse, add products to a cart, manage their cart items, and perform secure user authentication.
+**Lemon-Daze** is a full-stack modern e-commerce platform where users can browse,Sell product , add products to a cart, manage their cart items, and perform secure user authentication.

 ---